DanielX278/data-story/_posts/2023-11-17-the-adventure-of-the-cardboard-box.md

 However, it's the same progress that we seek everyday that is now turning its back to us.
 Collectively, the brightest minds on our planets are turning what once was a great assistant into a fearsome rival: the computer.

-## What is going on?

-- humans are nice and love to play
-- humans are competitive by nature
-- humans created computers as assistants and now they're battling against them

 ## Timeline of human vs machines

 If it's true that machines are our best friends when they help us in daily tasks, when help us predict diseases or protect our transactions through their countless computations, it is also true that they are becoming more and more able to counter our top-tier techniques and strategies.